 How can I improve my response to being Mad As Hell… aka anger?

 • Make protecting your self-esteem your top priority.

 • Take responsibility for your own anger and take charge of how you react to your partner’s anger.

 • Resist the urge to take his/her anger personally no matter how much he/she provokes you.

 • Do not escalate an argument by getting defensive, raising your voice or retaliating.

 As long as the person venting their anger is under control (they can stop if you ask them to) and not directed at you, it may be good to listen and allow our loved one to talk it out.
-Often the person venting (sometimes it’s us) is grateful for the ear and they feel better being validated.
+Often the person who is mad as hell is venting (sometimes it’s us) and is grateful for the ear and they feel better being validated.

 Guidelines for being on the receiving end of venting:

 • If you get anxious, quietly breathe slowly and deeply while you listen.
 You don’t have to say anything.